lunemec/eve-quartermaster/README.md

 ### Full report
 Full report contains all doctrine ships that were added using `!require`, regardless of the stock.

-You can use this to easily see what is required, how many do you have in stock, and how many contract of each were accepted per month.
+You can use this to easily see what is required, how many do you have in stock, how many contract of each were accepted per month and problematic contracts if any.
 ![Quartermaster full report image](report_full.png "Quartermaster full report")

 ### Bulk add